davemacdo/Composition-Curriculum/Spring 2018 Composition Events.md

 ## Null-state computer music duo

 - Friday, 26 January
-	- 5p computer music workshop, 5pm in PAC T204 Computer Lab
+	- 5pm in PAC T204 Computer Lab: computer music workshop
-	- 8p intercontinental live coding concert, 8p in Rehearsal Hall
+	- 8p in Rehearsal Hall: intercontinental live coding concert

 This is a reschedule from last semester.
 (Thanks, Irma.)
 Benjamin Whiting will present an interactive workshop on computer music in T204.
 The concert in the evening will feature an intercontinental live-coding improvisation with Melody Chua, who will participate from Zürich.
 Attendance at these events are _required_ for all composition majors.